 For more information, see Domestic Violence in New Hampshire.

-First degree assault is class A felony, punishable by up to 15 years’ imprisonment and a fine of up to $4,000.
+First degree assault is a class A felony, punishable by up to 15 years in prison, a fine of up to $4,000, or both.
 Causing injury to a public official is also a class A felony.

-Second degree assault is class B felony, punishable by up to seven years’ imprisonment and a fine of up to $4,000.
+Second degree assault is class B felony, punishable by up to seven years in prison, a fine of up to $4,000, or both.